Are They the Same? Exploring Visual Correspondence Shortcomings of Multimodal LLMs: Conclusion

 \section{Conclusion}

-In this paper, we present the MMVM benchmark and corresponding evaluation metrics to comprehensively evaluate current MLLMs' performance in visual correspondence.
-The experiment results demonstrate all MLLMs perform poorly, with none achieving accuracy above 50\%, including GPT-4o.
-To address the significant deficiencies of current MLLMs in visual correspondence, we designed an automatic annotation pipeline to generate a 220K visual matching SFT dataset with reasoning.
-Furthermore, we developed CoLVA through two novel designs: combining object-level contrastive learning with RADIO to obtain descriptive and fine-grained visual features and an instruction augmentation strategy for better training.
-Experiments demonstrate that our novel designs bring a performance improvement of 13.45 OA.
-Benefiting from our SFT data and the novel designs, our proposed CoLVA-Qwen2VL-7B achieves 51.06 OA on the MMVM benchmark, which surpasses the baseline Qwen2-VL-7B-Instruct with a 23.58 OA performance improvement.
+This paper presents the MMVM benchmark, the first corresponding fine-grained visual correspondence evaluation benchmark for current MLLMs.
+The results demonstrate all MLLMs perform poorly, with none achieving accuracy above 50\% under the setting of all candidate options, including GPT-4o.
+To address the significant weakness of current MLLMs in visual correspondence, we design an automatic annotation pipeline to generate a 220K visual matching SFT dataset with reasoning.
+Furthermore, we propose CoLVA through two novel designs: combining object-level contrastive learning with RADIO to obtain descriptive visual features and an instruction augmentation strategy.
+Experiments demonstrate that our novel designs improve base MLLM by 13.45 OA.
+Benefiting from our SFT data and the novel designs, our proposed CoLVA-InternVL2-4B achieves 49.80 OA on the MMVM benchmark, surpassing the baseline InternVL2-4B with a 32.18 OA performance improvement.